danfuzz/samizdat/doc/samizdat-0/library-map.md

 Maps the values of a map using the given mapping function, resulting in a map whose keys are the same as the given map but whose values may differ.
-In key order, the function is called with two arguments representing the binding, a key and a value (in that order).
+In key order, the function is called with two arguments representing the mapping, a key and a value (in that order).
 The return value of the function becomes the bound value for the given key in the final result.